You entered the most comprehensive Tennis Grand Slam Online Database

 Garrison began suffering from the eating disorder bulimia when she was 19, following the death of her mother.
 "I had never been comfortable with my looks and felt I had lost the only person who loved me unconditionally", Garrison told the British Observer Sport Monthly in 2006.
 "The pressure of being labeled 'the next Althea Gibson' only made things worse.
 I felt I was never going to be allowed to grow into just becoming me."

 Garrison turned professional in 1982, and skipped her graduation at Ross Sterling High School to compete in the French Open, her first tournament as a professional, where she reached the quarterfinals before being knocked-out by Martina Navrátilová.
+She was awarded the WTA Newcomer of the Year in 1982.

 At the Australian Open in 1987, Garrison won the mixed doubles (partnering Sherwood Stewart) and finished runner-up in the women's doubles (partnering Lori McNeil).
 A year later, Garrison and Stewart captured the mixed doubles title at Wimbledon.